The Excellence in Postdoctoral Mentoring Award (Closed)

-The goal of the proposed award is to honor and acknowledge principal investigators (PI)s for excellent postdoctoral scholar mentoring, and to recognize both the value of quality mentoring and its impact on the career path of postdoctoral scholars.
+The goal of the award is to honor and acknowledge principal investigator (PI)s for excellent postdoctoral scholar mentoring, and to recognize both the value of quality mentoring and its impact on the career path of postdoctoral scholars.
 It will highlight the unique opportunities and challenges of mentoring postdoctoral scholars, who are poised to become the next generation of academic and scientific leaders.
 This award is seen as an effective way to spread the culture of awareness of the critical role the faculty play in academic/career development of postdoctoral scholars, and further, to recognize the importance of postdoctoral scholars to MIT’s mission.
+We take this opportunity to once again congratulate Prof. Muriel Médard and Prof. Jesse Kroll, previous winners of the award.

 Criteria